 - a.
 Pass an Advanced Placement (AP) World Language and Culture Exam with a score of 4 or higher; or - b.
-Pass an International Baccalaureate (IB) world language examination with a score of 6 or higher on the Standard Level language exam or a score of 5 or higher on the Higher Level language exam; or - c.
-Attain a score of Intermediate High or higher in comprehension, speaking, reading and writing the language based on the ACTFL Proficiency Guidelines 2012 found at actfl.org, using assessments approved by the Ohio Department of Education and Workforce; or

-- d.
-Qualify for proficiency-based credits through Ohio's credit flexibility program and attain a score of Intermediate High or higher in comprehension, speaking, reading and writing based on the ACTFL Proficiency Guidelines 2012 using assessments approved by the Ohio Department of Education and Workforce; or - e.
-Attain a score equivalent to Intermediate High or higher in the ACTFL Proficiency Guidelines 2012 in interpersonal signing, presentational signing and demonstrating understanding of American Sign Language on an American Sign Language assessment approved by the Ohio Department of Education and Workforce; or - f.
-Attain a score equivalent to Intermediate High or higher in the ACTFL Proficiency Guidelines 2012 in interpretive reading and presentational writing on a classical language assessment approved by the Ohio Department of Education and Workforce.
+Pass an International Baccalaureate (IB) foreign language examination with a score of 5 or higher on the Higher Level language exam or a score of 6 or higher on the Standard Level language exam ; or - c.
+Attain a score of Intermediate High or higher in comprehension, speaking, reading and writing the language based on the ACTFL 2024 Proficiency Guidelines found at actfl.org, using assessments approved by the Ohio Department of Education and Workforce; or - d.
+Attain a score equivalent to Intermediate High or higher in the ACTFL 2024 Proficiency Guidelines in interpersonal signing, presentational signing, and demonstrate an understanding of American Sign Language on an American Sign e.
+Attain a score equivalent to Intermediate High or higher in the ACTFL 2024 Proficiency Guidelines in interpretive reading on a classical language assessment approved by the Ohio Department of Education and Workforce.